 I said I'd take them out for a walk and clear my head.
 While I was out, she started phoning around madly trying to find somewhere for us to move to.

 Telling your story is a method of copywriting that doesn't base itself on how good or bad you are at the words.
-It's all about your experience.
+It's all about your experience and including the reader in the emotion of the subject.

 I can see Don raising his whisky glass to me at the bar in that way of his before he makes his excuses and leaves.